cit-upenn/cit-591-projects-fall-2016-lyric_search/README.md

 Document doc = new Document();
 doc.add(new TextField("content", "rubber baby buggy bumper", Field.Store.NO));
 doc.add(new StringField("author", "Joseph Conrad", Field.Store.NO));
+- TextField is indexed and tokenized, without term vectors.
+- StringField is indexed but not tokenized: the entire String value is indexed as a single token
+- FieldStore means that the original contents will be stored in the index.
 - look up fuzzy search and scoring
 - TFIDFSimilarity -- https://lucene.apache.org/core/6_3_0/core/org/apache/lucene/search/similarities/TFIDFSimilarity.html
 	- info on how lucene uses TFIDFSimilarity